uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

 Present your pitch to a team of judges.

 We will not be conducting any evaluation at the poster session itself.
-Take the opportunity present your work, chat with judges, engage with other students, and reflect on a busy and productive quarter.
+Take the opportunity to present your work, chat with judges, engage with other students, and reflect on a busy and productive quarter.